holyheld/hh-v1-sdk/README.md

 });
 ```

-## Utilities
+# Utilities

-You can use the utilities to work with networks that the sdk supports:
+You can use the utilities to work with networks that the SDK supports:

 ```js
 import { Network } from '@holyheld/sdk';